-- The class teacher is regularly available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used. - The SENCO and Senior Leaders are available to meet with you to discuss your child's progress or any concerns/ worries you may have. - At the end of each term all SEN children will have a PCR (person centred review) meeting. - Where an external agency is involved all information will be discussed with you with the person involved directly, or where this is not possible, in a report. - If a high level of support is needed for a particular family, the SENCO will lead an EHA (early help assessment) for that family in which a comprehensive support package is put in place with the involvement of several agencies and regular TAF (Team Around The Family) meetings.
+- The class teacher is regularly available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used. - The SENCO and Senior Leaders are available to meet with you to discuss your child's progress or any concerns/ worries you may have. - At the end of each term all SEN children will have a PCR (person centred review) meeting. - Where an external agency is involved, all information will be discussed with you with the person involved directly, or where this is not possible, in a report. - Staff are able to 'signpost' to a range of external support agencies. - If a high level of support is needed for a particular family, the SENCO will lead an EHA (early help assessment) for that family in which a comprehensive support package is put in place with the involvement of several agencies and regular TAF (Team Around The Family) meetings.